kypu/javaWS1920/README.md

 Add program arguments to local intellij configuration:

-src/de/frauas/java/projectWS1920/resources/small_graph.graphml -a DeineMudda (for mac) (replace each "/" with two "\\" for windows)
+src/de/frauas/java/projectWS1920/resources/small_graph.graphml -a testOutput (for mac) (replace each "/" with two "\\" for windows)

 (Edit Configurations > Application > (your configuration name) > Program arguments)